learnk8s/learnk8s.io/_blog/what-is-kubernetes/index.md

 A Linux container is a like a cargo container, but it encapsulates all files, binaries, and libraries necessary to run your process.

-_Doesn't that sounds a lot like virtual machines?_
+_Doesn't that sound a lot like virtual machines?_

-## Virtual machine on a diet
+## Virtual machines on a diet

 Indeed, if you squint and look from far at virtual machines, they resemble containers.